guardian/dotcom-rendering/README.md

 import MySVG from './my-svg.svg';
 ```

-It will be loaded using `guui-svg-loader.js`, which runs it through [`svgo`](https://github.com/svg/svgo) then returns
+SVGs are loaded using `guui-svg-loader.js`, which runs them through [`svgo`](https://github.com/svg/svgo) then returns
-it as a JSX object.
+them as JSX objects.

 You can use the JSXified SVG as a normal JSX import: